JuliaRobotics/Caesar.jl/docs/src/principles/initializingOnBayesTree.md

 !!! note

-    Cascading up and down solves are required if you do not use eliminated factor conditionals in parent cliques.
+    Question, are cascading up and down solves are required if you do not use eliminated factor conditionals in parent cliques.

 ### Gaussian-only special case